The short put option strategy is a bullish, neutral, and minimally bearish option trading strategy that has two forms: cash secured and naked.

 - Ally only charges $0.50 per contract

-Did you know out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions for short puts as well as the best free options trading software?
-See Ally Invest review.
+Out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions to trade the short put strategy as well as the best free options trading software.
+Read the Ally Invest Review.

 Short Put Option Strategy Definition

 Note: like most options strategies, you can sell puts in-the-money (ITM), at-the-money (ATM), or out-of-the-money (OTM).

 Stock XYZ is trading at $50 a share.

 Sell 48 put for $0.30